vcuspinera/Baby_names/README.md

 |B.C., Canada| 4,340| 100| 1920-2019|Names with 5 or more observations |
 |USA| 99,444| 140| 1880-2019|Names with 5 or more observations |

-In the case of growth of the average number of people per each different name, it looks  stable for the USA and Canada around 0% level, in the case of Spain it is more dinamic, probbaly because it contain only the 100 most popular names.
+In the case of growth of the average number of people per each different name, it looks  stable for the USA and Canada around 0% level, in the case of Spain it is more dynamic, probably because it contains only the 100 most popular names.

 While the growth in the average number of people per name is stable for the USA and Canada around 0% level, it is not for Spain, probably because it contains only the 100 most popular names in Spain and compared with the extensive list of names in the USA and Canada data.